Skip to main content

 Metric requirements for sort actions: Only metrics that are product-level and single-value can be used in sort expressions.
 Multi-value metrics (such as those using list aggregation) and variant-level metrics are not eligible.
 Imported metrics from Shopify are also supported.
 If a metric does not meet these criteria, it will not appear as an option when configuring a sort expression.
 Sort expressions use a relevance-preserving formula.
 Instead of replacing relevance entirely, the sort blends metric values with the existing relevance score.
 Products with high relevance for the query are minimally affected by the metric boost, preserving search intent for precise queries.
 Products with lower relevance scores are more influenced by the metric, which helps surface high-performing products when the relevance differences between results are small.

-Sort actions can be combined with boost and bury actions in the same rule.
-For example, you could sort results by a sales metric while also boosting products from a specific vendor.
+Sort actions can be combined with promote and demote actions in the same rule.
+For example, you could sort results by a sales metric while also promoting products from a specific vendor.

 Rule status

-Each ranking rule can be set to Published (active) or Draft (inactive).
+Each ranking rule is either Published (active) or Draft (inactive).
 Published rules are applied to live searches, while draft rules are saved but not evaluated.
 On the rules list page, you can filter by status to quickly find published or draft rules.
+New rules are created as drafts by default.
+You use separate actions in the rule editor to control status:

 How rules are evaluated